zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-update.md

 [Try it](https://dotnetfiddle.net/81oBov)

 ### Bulk Update with options
-The `options` parameter let you use a lambda expression to customize the way entities are updated.
+The `options` parameter lets you use a lambda expression to customize the way entities are updated.

 ```csharp
 context.BulkUpdate(customers, options => options.ColumnPrimaryKeyExpression = c => c.Code });